phaustin/a448_2024/notebooks/resample.md

 grid with a UTM zone 10 crs [epsg 3157 ](https://spatialreference.org/ref/epsg/3157)

 We use [rioxarray](https://corteva.github.io/rioxarray/stable/) to get the crs information and [pyresample](https://pyresample.readthedocs.io/en/latest/concepts/index.html) to do the resampling.
-The [pyproj](https://pyproj4.github.io/pyproj/stable/index.html) package is used to transform the lon/lat bounding box into UTM coodinates for the area_def
+The [pyproj](https://pyproj4.github.io/pyproj/stable/index.html) package is used to transform the lon/lat bounding box into UTM coodinates for the area_def.

 ```{code-cell} ipython3
 import rioxarray